AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 NumberOfProcessorsAvailable
 """""""""""""""""""""""""""
 Sets the number of processors used to compute the genotype probabilities and Phasing rounds.
-The more processors, the shorter the computational time, however ``NumberOfProcessorsAvailable`` should not be larger than the number of processors available because it might lead to inefficient performances.
+The more processors, the shorter the computational time, however ``NumberOfProcessorsAvailable`` should not be larger than the number of processors available because it might lead to inefficient performance, due to increased context switches between threads.

 .. _LargeDatasets: